davidpots/playsongnotes/_lessons/284 - romeo and juliet - dire straits.md

 Full lesson coming soon!
 In the meantime...

 ...here's a quick preview of the PDF chord sheet I'm writing up for the ROMEO & JULIET (Dire Straits) guitar lesson I'm making this week.
-The fully lesson isn't out yet, but in this video I'll give you a peek at everything I'll be including in the chord sheet: intro tab (simplified, instead of the open G version); lyrics w/ chords; strumming patterns; chord progressions; and more.
+The full lesson isn't out yet, but in this video I'll give you a peek at everything I'll be including in the chord sheet: intro tab (simplified, instead of the open G version); lyrics w/ chords; strumming patterns; chord progressions; and more.
 Check it out, and look for the full lesson coming in a few days!

 ## Lyrics with chords